Skip to Content

 Related: See my Circus Circus West Tower Room Review!

-The Buffet at Circus Circus ranks as one of the cheapest buffets on the Strip, costing about $30 less than upscale buffet options like The Buffet at Wynn, Bacchanal at Caesars, and Wicked Spoon at Cosmopolitan.
+The Buffet at Circus Circus ranks among the cheapest on the Strip, about $30 less than peers like The Buffet at Wynn, Bacchanal at Caesars, and Wicked Spoon at Cosmopolitan.

 Current buffet pricing and hours are as follows:

-It’s important to note that the Buffet hours and dates of operation have been fluctuating quite a bit since re-opening.
+Note that hours, price, and days of operation fluctuate frequently.
 I’ll keep this post updated, but it wouldn’t hurt to call to verify they’ll be open before making the trip.

 The buffet at circus circus from a distance